 Speedwell’s association with Christianity comes from its genus name Veronica.
 This links the plant to Saint Veronica.
 She was one of the women who traveled with Jesus to Mount Calvary for the crucifixion.
-She was wearing a veil and gave it to Jesus when he needed to wipe his face while carrying the heavy cross.
+She wore a veil and gave it to Jesus when he needed to wipe his face while carrying the heavy cross.
 When he gave her the cloth back, it miraculously displayed a vision of his face.
 It became a relic of the early church.

 The flower became associated with this story because the bright blue flowers of many Veronica species were associated with the eyes of Jesus.
-This gave the humble and common flower meaning of protection, healing, joyfulness, and support.
+This gave the humble and common flower the meaning of protection, healing, joyfulness, and support.

 Christians commonly use Speedwell as a symbolic gift for encouraging fellow believers to hold fast to their faith in Christ, just like Veronica did during the difficult journey of the crucifixion.